Sveindís Jane Jónsdóttir: Club career

+On 11 December 2024, she became the first Icelander to score 4 goals in a single UEFA Women's Champions League match.
+She scored the goals in a 25 minute span after coming in as a substitute in Wolfsburg's 6–1 win against AS Roma.

+On 21 May 2025, it was announced by Angel City FC of the National Women's Soccer League that the club had signed Sveindís through 2027.
+She made her NWSL debut on 1 August 2025, starting in a 2–0 loss to Seattle Reign FC.
+Sveindís provided her first assist for Angel City in the following match on August 9, 2025 teeing-up the stoppage-time equalizer scored by teammate Alanna Kennedy in a 1–1 draw against San Diego Wave FC.
+On 13 September, she scored her first NWSL goal against the North Carolina Courage.

 International career

 Sveindís was selected to the Icelandic national team for the first time ahead of its game against Latvia on 17 September 2020.
 She started the match and scored Iceland's second goal on 8 minute.
 She later added another goal on 32 minute in Iceland's 9–0 victory.
 On 23 September she set up Iceland's goal in a 1–1 tie against Sweden.

-International goals

-As of match played 8 November 2020.
-Iceland score listed first, score column indicates score after each Sveindís Jane Jónsdóttir goal.
+Sveindís made her 50th appearance for Iceland on June 3, 2025, in a UEFA Women's Nations League match against France.

+On 13 June 2025, Sveindís was called up to the Iceland squad for the UEFA Women's Euro 2025.

 Personal life

 Sveindís was born in Keflavík, Iceland, to an Icelandic father and a Ghanaian mother and raised in Keflavík.
+Her uncle Þorsteinn Bjarnason was a footballer who represented Iceland as a goalkeeper.